Cynthia-mbesa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  task 11.
 There are 10 types of people in the world -- Those who understand binary, and those who don't:Write a script that converts a number from ba se 2 to base 10

+ task 12.
+Combination: Create a script that prints all possible combinations of two letters, except oo